Robert L. Rodgers

 Robert Lewis Rodgers (June 2, 1875 – May 9, 1960) was a Republican member of the U.S. House of Representatives from Pennsylvania.

 Rodgers was born in El Dorado, Kansas.
 He was raised on a farm near Jamestown, Pennsylvania.
 During the war with Spain, he enlisted in Company K, Fifteenth Regiment of the Pennsylvania Volunteer Infantry.
 After his return from service he taught in the district schools and engaged in agricultural pursuits.
 He moved to Erie, Pennsylvania, in 1914 and engaged in the insurance, real estate, and mortgage business.

 Rodgers was elected as a Republican to the Seventy-sixth and to the three succeeding Congresses.
 He was an unsuccessful candidate for renomination in 1946.
+He died in Erie Pennsylvania.